thunderheadone/one-sdk-android/TROUBLESHOOTING-GUIDE.md

 Android (O)reo, Api 26, shipped with a platform bug relating to Adaptive Icons and Notifications.
 The bug can be seen [here](https://issuetracker.google.com/issues/68716460).
 The issue was resolved in Api 27 however it was not back ported to the original Oreo Api 26 platform.

-The Thunderhead SDK will optimize your user's App experience by sending Push Notifications with _your_ application's icon when appropriate.
+The Thunderhead SDK will optimize your user's app experience by sending push notifications with _your_ application's icon when appropriate.
 In order to avoid the infinite crash loop that the above Android bug causes, the Thunderhead SDK will not show the message if a fallback *NON ADAPTIVE* icon is not set at initialization time on Api 26 devices.
 Changing your application's icon to a non adaptive icon is not required and the fall back is **only required for Api 26**.